dnouri/jabber-the-hutt/README.rst

 Run
 ===

-Installation creates a ``jabber-the-hut`` console script.
+Installation creates a ``jabber-the-hutt`` console script.
 This script expects a configuration file as its first argument::

-  $ bin/jabber-the-hut thehut.ini
+  $ bin/jabber-the-hutt hutt.ini

 Your configuration file should look something like this::

-  [jabber-the-hut]
+  [jabber-the-hutt]
   jid = jabba@jabber.org
   room = sleek@conference.jabber.org
   room_password = some room password